Free · Fast · Privacy-first

 How PDF permission flags control what users can do with a document

-The PDF format defines eight permission flags in the encryption dictionary that control operations on a secured document: allowing printing (and quality of print), content copying, document modification, annotation, form filling, content accessibility, document assembly, and high-quality printing.
-Each flag is a single bit in a 32-bit integer stored in the PDF's /P entry in the encryption dictionary.
-When a compliant reader opens a secured PDF, it reads these flags and disables interface elements accordingly, greying out the Print button, blocking Ctrl+C, or disabling the Edit toolbar.
+The PDF format defines a set of permission flags in the encryption dictionary that control operations on a secured document: standard quality printing, high quality printing, content copying and extraction, document modification, annotation, form field filling, accessibility extraction, and document assembly such as page reordering or insertion.
+Each flag is a single bit in a 32 bit integer stored in the slash P entry of the encryption dictionary.
+When a compliant reader such as Adobe Acrobat, Foxit, Preview on macOS, or a built in browser PDF viewer opens a secured PDF, it reads the slash P integer, interprets the individual bits, and disables interface elements accordingly.
+The Print menu item greys out, the keyboard shortcut for copy stops responding, the annotation toolbar refuses to activate, and the form field cursor turns into a hand instead of an I beam.

 How to use this tool